 You should think carefully about the type of certification you will need.

 To help with this, NAATI has developed descriptors for all NAATI credentials.
 These descriptors provide a general understanding of the competencies associated with each certification type.

 They also describe the types of work that someone holding a certain certification type can be expected to do.

 As noted earlier on this page, the NAATI certification system has been designed after considering the knowledge, skills and attributes (KSAs) identified as necessary for professional practice.

 The KSAs are essential to ensuring the validity of NAATI’s certification system and are set out in detail across two discussion papers.

 Once you’ve worked out what type of certification you need, you’ll need to:

 - Work out what eligibility pathway you will use to apply to NAATI.

-- Take steps to ensure you meet the prerequisite requirements to be eligible for certification testing.
+- Ensure you meet the prerequisite requirements to be eligible for your selected certification.